Managing projects without a solid resource plan can lead to missed deadlines, overworked teams, and wasted budgets.

 For example, you might see that the Senior Graphic Designer role is in the red zone for the next two weeks.
 You would then adjust booking timeframes by dragging and resizing the booking blocks to better align with your project schedule.

-And to get a long-term view, switch the filter in the “Bookings” tab from days to months.
-This will help you avoid any resource conflicts further down the line.
+Switch the filter in the “Bookings” tab from days to months to prevent scheduling conflicts down the line.

 Once you’ve resolved calendar conflicts and finalized the role-based schedule, it’s time to assign specific team members to replace placeholder roles.